MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-available-in-analytics.md

 ## Analytics version

 When you query Analytics, you always specify an Analytics version.
-The latest versions provides access to all supported EntityTypes and EntitySets.
+The latest versions provide access to all supported EntityTypes and EntitySets.
 For details on the supported EntityTypes and EntitySets, see [Data model for Analytics](../extend-analytics/data-model-analytics-service.md).

 | Analytics version | Supported Azure DevOps services |
 |------------------|----------------|